Ireland given more time to reach pay deal with unions

 The rejected deal - which proposed pay reductions for higher earners, longer working hours and cuts in premium payments - sought to save a further 1 billion euros ($1.3 billion) until 2015 as Ireland seeks to exit its EU-IMF bailout this year.

-The government has said it needs 300 million euros of savings penciled in for this year to meet its budget targets, with the relevant measures due to take effect from July.
+The government has said it needs 300 million euros of savings pencilled in for this year to meet its budget targets, with the relevant measures due to take effect from July.

+* Update of US$4 billion medium term note and perpetual securities programme by Far East Horizon Limited Source text for Eikon: Further company coverage: